rom-rb/rom-migrator/README.md

 ### Customize migration number counter

-Reload `#next_migration_number` method, that defines the number of the migration being generated.
+Reload `#default_counter` method, that defines the number of the migration being generated.

 By default the number is a timestamp in `%Y%m%d%H%M%S%L` format (17 digits for the current UTC time in milliseconds).